Have you ever set up your RV and noticed the constant swaying or wobbling as soon as you start walking around?

 10 Types of RV Stabilizer Jacks

-Without further ado, let’s go over what stabilizer jacks you can get on the market today (as well as what stabilizer jack we recommend).
+Without further ado, let’s go over what stabilizer jacks you can get on the market today (as well as what stabilizer jacks we recommend).

 1. Scissor Jacks

 Scissor jacks require you to manually raise and lower them.
 Typically, you’ll have a bolt that you have to tighten and loosen by using a drill or ratchet.
-Try not to over-tighten scissor jacks, as you run the risk of putting too much weight on them.
+Try not to over-tighten scissor jacks, as you risk putting too much weight on them.

 If you’re looking for some awesome scissor jacks for your RV, we recommend getting the Libra RV Trailer Stabilizer Leveling Scissor Jacks:

-- Includes 4 steel jacks and 1 crank handle, as well as a 3/4″ hex magnetic socket to raise/lower jack faster by power drill
+- Includes 4 steel jacks and a 3/4″ hex magnetic socket to raise/lower jack faster by power drill!

 - Extended height: 24″, Retracted height: 4″, retracted length: 26-1/2″, width: 7.5″